-reviewing Almost Human, Banshee, Black Sails, Boardwalk Empire, Bones, Da Vinci's Demons, Defiance, Falling Skies, Game of Thrones, Hell on Wheels, Homeland, Intelligence, Justified, Mad Men, Ray Donovan, Rectify, Revolution, The: Americans, Blacklist, Bridge, Following, Good Wife, Newsroom, Walking Dead; Under the Dome, Vikings, and movies, music, politics
+reviewing 24, Banshee, Black Sails, Boardwalk Empire, Bones, Crossbones, Da Vinci's Demons, Falling Skies, Fargo, Game of Thrones, Hell on Wheels, Homeland, Justified, Mad Men, Ray Donovan, Rectify, The: Americans, Blacklist, Bridge, Following, Good Wife, Newsroom, Walking Dead; Turn, Tyrant, Under the Dome, Vikings, and movies, music, books, politics

 George Santayana had an irrational faith in reason ...
 I have irrational faith in television.